Is Your Car Prepared For The Winter Months?

-The leaves have started to fall and temperatures have begun cooling off in many parts of the country.
+The leaves are falling and temperatures have started to cool off in many parts of the country.
 That means that if harsh weather conditions are in your winter forecast, it’s time to start getting yourself and your car prepared.

 Before that first big snowfall hits, it’s important to learn how to winterize your car so it’s running in peak condition when it matters the most.

 How Do I Get My Car Ready For Winter?

 Learning how to get your car ready for winter is an important step for every car owner.
 Not only is it going to help extend the life of your car, but it’s also going to help keep you safe when the unfortunate weather hits.
 Here are seven things you should always do when you’re preparing your car for the winter.

 1. Check Your Tire Tread And Pressure

 One of the most important things you will do is making sure your tires are in proper working condition.
 Start by checking the tread depth, which is the measurement from the top-most edge of the tire’s tread to the bottom of the deepest groove, is measured in 32nds of an inch.
 This will ensure they respond well in snow and icy weather.

 To check your tread all you need is a penny.
 Place it in the first few grooves of your tire, head first.
 If the grooves cover part Lincoln’s head, your tires have a good amount of tread.
 But if you can see all of Lincoln’s head, it’s probably time to go tire shopping.

 You’ll also want to make sure your tires are properly inflated.
 If you’re unsure of the optimal pressure, it’s usually found on a sticker inside the driver’s-side door.
 Otherwise, you can check inside your owner’s manual.